OmkarShenwai865/EEG_Depression_Detection/README.md

 ## ▶️ Running the Project
 1. Run the Jupyter Notebooks (for training & evaluation)

-PROJECT_IITNR(SCRATCH) FOR EO.ipynb → Eye Open condition
+PROJECT_IIITNR(SCRATCH) FOR EO.ipynb → Eye Open condition

-PROJECT_IITNR(SCRATCH) FOR EC.ipynb → Eye Closed condition
+PROJECT_IIITNR(SCRATCH) FOR EC.ipynb → Eye Closed condition

 You can open them in Jupyter Notebook or VS Code and re-run training steps.